 - Inspecting the blower, motor, drain line and coils

 It’s not too late to have a tune-up done this fall—and we can get your furnace prepped for heating season too.

 There’s also some work you can do by yourself between professional tune-ups.
 You only need about an hour to wash your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

 How to Clean Your Outside AC Unit

-Pick a temperate day to clean your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can run the unit once you’ve cleaned it.
+Select a mild day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
+That way, you can check your equipment once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment

 - Damp rag